TCPWAVE/Google-Cloud-DDI-Automation/README.md

 A CRON job can be created to execute this function at a regular interval of time.
 Note: In the function, modify the HTTPS_PROXY, domain, projectId and keyFileName before executing it.

-Command to execute the function is below
+Use the below command to execute the function

 	node test.js(File name)